Polina KehayovaScientific Director, Molecular and Cellular Biology at Harvard University

 - Thrive in a tolerant environment, respectful of different cultures, identities, opinions, and beliefs.

-- Numerous clubs including ACS Dance Program, Circus Arts, Hiking, Ecology, Psychology, Debate, Photography, Cooking, Guitar, Arts, Entrepreneurship, Robotics for Beginners, Programming, and Science;
+- Numerous clubs including ACS Dance Program, Tennis, Circus Arts, Hiking, Ecology, Psychology, Debate, Photography, Cooking, Guitar, Arts, Entrepreneurship, Robotics for Beginners, Programming, and Science;

 - We Care Club, Ted-Ed Club, Animal Protection Club, Model United Nations Club, Friends of UNICEF Club, Interact Club, Creative Writing in English Club, Medical Club;